Mr. Dan Matlow reports

 About Vitalhub Corp.

-Vitalhub develops mission-critical technology solutions for health and human services providers in the mental health (child through adult), long-term care, community health service, home health, social service and acute care sectors.
-Vitalhub technologies include blockchain, mobile, patient flow, Web-based assessment and electronic health record solutions.
+Vitalhub develops and supports mission-critical information systems in the social service, mental health (child, youth and adult), long-term care, community health service, home health and hospital sectors.
+Vitalhub technologies include blockchain, mobile and Web-based assessment, client management, and electronic health record solutions.

 We seek Safe Harbor.